 Poetry on Opera by U. Carew Delibes The Society December 15, 2013 Beauty, Culture, Performing Arts, Poetry Near the End of Don Giovanni The terror starts with the entrancing entrance of Commendatore’s shattering note in the brass one long, diminished seventh chord.
 This is not love, but hell that paramour Don Giovanni has come to.
 “A cenar teco m’invitasti,” Ho! “e son venuto.”
 But this is quite a repast!
 Persistently he’s asked.
 Repent!
 “Pentiti!”
 “No!”
 The level of the tension rises.
 Fearless, he, Don Giovanni claims he’s not afraid.
 And so, the floor is opened, and he is mercilessly engulfed by rising, fingered flames of hell.
 Above, they sing his end.
 It’s “worthy of the life he leads.”
 The Aria of Mozart’s Magic Flute Queen of Night The aria of Mozart’s Magic Flute Queen of Night is beautiful; but horrifying too.
 She sings of hell, revenge, death and despair.
 The fiend, then launches into bloodcurdling, bird-call abuse.
 But hear, hear, hear.
 The music is so beautiful it carries one away with its high-flying view of th’ human voice.
 How can a shrieking be that full— a mother’s curse and filled with so much loveliness?
 It seems unreal, unfathomable, crude but cool, a powerful arpeggio of vile vengeance, as if all bonds of nature had been broken free forever and were left in utter emptiness.
 The Opera Singer Singing Wagner He stood upon the stage, a portly man, not fat.
 He had a shock of hair that hung about his head, like golden flax, a neck-length cut, and thick at that.
 His countenance was stern, inviting awe and dread.
 And when he sang, his voice was hefty, strong and loud.
 It shook the welkin round, and was by fury fed.
 His attitude was massive, arrogant and proud.
 The audience was captivated by his might.
 He stood up tall and wide, and he was well endowed.
 So overall he was a most impressive sight.
 He only stumbled once, recovered firm and flat.
 It wasn’t long before his stature was aright.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.